-Daniel Streim has a diverse civil and criminal practice that includes corporate compliance counseling, government investigations and enforcement actions, and complex business and financial services litigation.
-Dan has worked with clients across a wide array of industries, including tech, healthcare, and finance.
+Daniel Streim has a diverse practice that includes corporate compliance counseling, government investigations and regulatory enforcement actions, and complex business litigation.
+Dan has worked with clients across a wide array of industries, including tech, health care, and finance.

 Dan also assists clients in developing corporate compliance programs, preparing risk assessments, and conducting pre-acquisition and third-party due diligence.
-In particular, Dan advises clients on compliance with the Bank Secrecy Act and state anti-money laundering laws.
-He helps financial institutions navigate an increasingly complex and aggressive enforcement environment, and regularly counsels clients--in particular financial technology companies--on federal and state licensing and anti-money laundering requirements for money transmitters and digital currency activity businesses.
+In particular, Dan advises clients on compliance with anti-fraud rules, the Bank Secrecy Act and state anti-money laundering laws, and the Foreign Corrupt Practices Act.
+He has particular expertise helping financial institutions--including financial technology companies--navigate increasingly complex anti-money laundering requirements.

 Dan maintains a dedicated pro bono practice, and has represented clients in matters related to landlord-tenant rights, human trafficking, public international law, and veterans' benefits.